Jazz (mobile network operator): History

-Users

-As of September 2025, Jazz has 72 million subscribers in Pakistan, among which 55 million are 4G subscribers.
-It has the highest market share of all mobile network operators at 37%.

 Network

-Jazz has over 14,000 active cell sites in the country, with over 25,000 kilometers of fiber-optic cables laid.
+Jazz has over 16,000 active cell sites in the country, with over 25,000 kilometers of fiber-optic cables laid.
 Huawei, Nokia-Siemens, and ZTE are the primary vendors for networking equipment at Jazz, including Radio Base Stations, microwave equipment and network switches.

 In 2014, Jazz participated in the 2014 NGMS auction held by PTA, which allowed them to bid for a 3G license, and a 10 MHz block in the 2100 MHz band was allocated to Jazz.

 In March 2017, Jazz inaugurated their Network Operations Center (NOC) which makes use of IBM and Dell EMC products to manage day-to-day network operations and provides the company with 24x7 network surveillance.